 Why this works:

-How you can use this framework: Tell your audience how to achieve a goal in this new environment.
+How you can use this framework: Tell your audience about every insane, cool perk or benefit of something.

 Examples of this framework in action: